 This monthly group discusses magazine articles about cultural and political “currents” and hot topics.
-Rev. Carlos, who leads the discussions, selects articles.
 This is a drop-in group.
-To get on the email distribution list and receive the articles prior to the meeting, email Rev. Carlos.
+To get on the email distribution list and receive the articles prior to the meeting, email the group contact listed below.

 LAVA Book Discussion Group

 2nd Fridays: 7:00-8:30pm

 check the LAVA web site (below) for details